arvvoid/plugin.video.hbogoeu/README.md

 * Install the add-on from repository "Kodi ArvVoid Repository"
 * Follow the setup wizard at first add-on run
-* OPTIONAL: Configure aditional preferences in the add-on config
+* OPTIONAL: Configure additional preferences in the add-on config
 * The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed

 ## Latest relese